-On the opposite spectrum of creative writing, there are rules to technical writing that should be followed, and as such, there are things that should absolutely be avoided.
+There are rules to technical writing that should be followed, and as such, there are some things that should be avoided at all costs.
 The next time you are writing a technical document, make sure you avoid:

-- Illogical Structure – before you begin writing, make sure you plan out the flow and order of your document, so it makes as much sense as possible.
+- Illogical Structure – before you begin writing, make sure you plan out the flow and order of your document.

 - Informal language – remember, this isn’t the time to let your creative side shine.
 Technical documents should be professional, formal, and contain little to no slang terms but may vary slightly according to audiences.